douggscott/workout-generator/privacy.md

-# Privacy Policy — The Workout Generator
+# Privacy Policy — BRBL

-Last updated: 1 July 2025
+Last updated: 3 July 2026

 ## Overview
-The Workout Generator is a fitness tracking app for personal use.
+BRBL is a gym workout tracking app.
 We take your privacy seriously.

 ## Data We Collect
 - Email address (only if you create an account)